JoshTheHumanBean/Coalitions-Reign/For the DM/Ideas.md

 - I have an idea for a "Lost Isles Arc".
 Inspired by the Age of Exploration from Dr. STONE, this will focus on the adventuring party embarking on an expidition to a remote archepelago in search of some McGuffin.
 They'll also be racing to find it against one or more opposing factions; whether or not they're malicious or simply other explorers they're in competition with is unclear right now.
 - Three different languages other than Common, each associated with a certain region of the Continent: Tzike, Radho, and Yurmam.
 - Radho is gonna be the latest nation to join the Coaliton, its annexation a true turning point in the Coalition's history.
 While most of Radho's people are content with being a part of the coaliton, there are still some seperatists
+- Blackhats are high ranking Legion officers
+- The pinnacle of Emery's cosmolurgy magic is the creation of momentary singularities, points in space-time where any and all things in its path are instantly consumed and converted into pure energy, although most of this energy is lost beyond the event horizon.
+This is also an extremely gruelling process, as the energy needed can be lethal to the mages body and mind.
+It has only ever been done once in recorded history, by Apollo Silverlorn the Great